{

 "source": [

-"## Step 4: Create a Workflow with a pre-labeling agent node\n",
+"## Create a Workflow with a Pre-Labeling Agent Node\n",

 "\n",

-"Create a project in the Encord platform that has a Workflow that includes a pre-labeling agent node before the annotation stage to automatically pre-label tasks with model predictions.\n",
+"Create a Project in the Encord platform with a workflow that includes a pre-labeling agent node before the annotation stage.
+This node, called **\"pre-label,\"** runs custom code to generate model predictions, automatically pre-labeling tasks before they are sent for annotation.\n",

 ]